Complete DIY 48V

 The best method to use this system in a legal fashion, is to hire a licensed electrician to install a transfer switch for your homes critical loads.
 Then have the electrician connect the transfer switch to your offgrid solar power system's load center.
 They will run the proper size conductors, and ground the system to NEC code.

 This can be quite tricky, and will depend on where your system is located, if you have multiple buildings, and if you are in a lightning prone area.
 They will install a ground rod if they feel that it is necessary.
 Do not earth ground your system if you are not qualified.
 You could also have the electrician install what is called a RCD (residual current device) or SPD (surge protection device) if your system needs it.
 I think most things can be done on your own, but not this.
-There is a lot to understand, and you cannot screw this connection up.
 Setup the system above as an offgrid system, and have an electrican finish it up. |